Ohio high court upholds trafficked girl’s murder conviction

-COLUMBUS, Ohio (AP) — The Ohio Supreme Court has upheld the murder conviction of a woman whose forced prostitution as a girl was cited as a factor leading to her involvement in a fatal robbery.
+COLUMBUS, Ohio (AP) — The Ohio Supreme Court on Tuesday upheld the murder conviction of a woman whose forced prostitution as a teenager was cited as a factor leading to her involvement in the fatal shooting of her pimp during a robbery.

-At issue was the 2013 slaying of the girl’s Akron pimp and the wounding of another person in a robbery prosecutors say the girl planned.
+The court’s 6-1 decision came in the case of a 2013 slaying of the Akron man and the wounding of another in a robbery that prosecutors say Alexis Martin helped plan.

-The girl was charged in juvenile court and eventually had her case transferred to adult court.
+Martin and her attorney argue that a juvenile judge made a mistake when Martin’s history of sex trafficking wasn’t adequately explored at a hearing that determined whether she should be charged as an adult.
+Martin was 15 at the time of the slaying.

-The girl’s lawyer said a judge should have determined the girl was covered by a 2012 Ohio law that protects children whose crimes are related to their status as trafficking victims.
+The Associated Press doesn’t normally identify victims of sexual assault or juveniles charged with crimes.
+In this case, Martin has been frequently identified in the media and court documents and doesn’t have a problem with being named, according to her attorney.

 Most Read Nation & World Stories